 When using Directory Store to load objects you may want to apply filters that control which files and directories Prism scans while loading the store.
 This is especially useful when the directory you open is a version control local folder, as there may be directories and files that do not contain source code.

-For details on filter syntaxt, please see the label tooltips in Prism.
+For details on filter syntax, please see the label tooltips in Prism.

 Prism for C/AL supports NAV versions from NAV 5 SP1 to NAV 2018 as well as Business Central 14 (C/AL).
-Maybe earlier versions of NAV are supported, too, but we have not tested extensively.
+Customers have reported that earlier versions of NAV are supported, too, but we have not tested extensively.

 Sometimes a picture is worth a thousand words.
 Prism for C/AL can visualize table relations in a flexible and interactive way.